verificarlo/verificarlo/README.md

 ```

 The `VFC_BACKENDS` variable selects the noise model among the available
 backends.
+Delta-debug can be used with any backend that simulates numerical
-Here as an example, we use the MCA backend with a precision of 53 in
+noise (`mca`, `mca_mpfr`, `cancellation`, `bitmask`, ...) .
+Here as an
+example, we use the MCA backend with a precision of 53 in full mca mode.
-full mca mode. `vfc_ddebug` is the delta-debug orchestration script.
+`vfc_ddebug` is the delta-debug orchestration script.

 `vfc_ddebug` will test instruction sub-sets.
 Each time an irreductible `ddmin`
 set is found it is signaled to the user and asigned a number `ddmin0`,